klust/windows-client-HPC/docs/4_Cluster_Stack/4_01_EESSI.md

 -   You can now make EESSI available in a shell with

     ```
-    source /cvmfs/software.eessi.io/versions/2023.06/init/bash
+    source /cvmfs/software.eessi.io/versions/2025.06/init/bash
     ```

 ## Example: Setup on Ubuntu in WSL2

-*Last update: 3 October 2024*
+*Last update: 19 January 2026*

 The ["Getting Started" section of the CernVM-FS manual](https://cvmfs.readthedocs.io/en/stable/cpt-quickstart.html) does contain instructions for the Ubuntu Linux distribution.
-Contrary to Fedora and openSUSE, there is complete support for Ubuntu so the installation process is slightly different: Rather than downloading specific packages, the CERN repositories are added to the reposit list for Ubuntu and then the installation is done from there.
+Ubuntu is fully supported and the installation process is also slightly different from the processes for SUSE or Red Hat based Linuxes:
+The CERN repositories are added to the repository list for Ubuntu and then the installation is done from there.

-This setup is was tested with Ubuntu 22.04 on WSL2 with systemd enabled so that the automounter can be used and so that it is no longer needed to call `cvmfs_config wsl2_start` every time the Ubuntu distribution in WSL is restarted.
+This setup is was tested with Ubuntu 24.04.1 on WSL2 with systemd enabled so that the automounter can be used and so that it is no longer needed to call `cvmfs_config wsl2_start` every time the Ubuntu distribution in WSL is restarted.